 Healthy Eating Policy

-This Policy has been developed to further the promotion of Health in Scoil Naomh Áine.
-The existing policy was reviewed in April and May 2016 following collaboration with parents, pupils and staff.
+This Policy has been developed to help us create an environment that is conducive to promoting healthy eating choices in our school.
+This forms part of our Wellbeing Promotion process.
+The existing policy was reviewed in April and May 2016 and again in September 2020 following collaboration with parents, pupils and staff.
 Research indicates a strong link between diet and performance.
 A healthy diet promotes concentration, protects teeth, lessens hyperactivity and reduces health risks such as obesity and other health related issues.

-As part of the Social, Personal and Health Education (S.P.H.E) programme we encourage the children to become more aware of the need for healthy food in their lives.
+As part of the Social, Personal and Health Education (S.P.H.E) programme we encourage the children to make healthy food choices.

 The aim of this policy is to: